tharrry/Algorithms/README.md

-# Algorithms - DFS
+# Algorithms - BFS
-Visualization of Depth First Search using JS and P5
+Visualization of Breadth First Search using JS and P5